yaroslavromanyuta/sporty-group-test/README.md

 ## Location permission

-On first launch SkyCast tries the current-location flow.
-If location permission is not granted it shows a **first-class permission screen** with "Use my location" (which triggers the runtime permission request) and "Search a city instead".
-Manual city search works fully without any location permission.
-If a city name cannot be reverse-geocoded, the app falls back to showing "Current location".
+On first launch SkyCast shows an explicit choice: use current location or search a city manually.
+The runtime location permission request is triggered only after the user taps “Use my location”.

 ---